Cafolkes/koopman_learning_and_control/README.md

 ## Code examples for bilinear EDMD learning and feedback linearizing control

-This repository contains code to generate the examples in the paper.
+This repository contains code to generate the examples combining learning of control-affine dynamics with Koopman bilinear models and nonlinear model predictive control.
 Specifically, the code used for numerical experiments are contained in two Jupyter notebooks:
-1. bilinearizable_sys_fl_ipynb: Code containing example of a system that has a Koopman bilinear transform that can be computed analytically, and how to design feedback linearizing control law for the exact Koopman bilinear form.
+1. bilinearizable_sys_mpc.ipynb: Code containing example of a system that has a Koopman bilinear transform that can be computed analytically, and how to design the nonlinear model predictive control law for the exact Koopman bilinear form.
-2. planar_quadrotor_simple: Code containing planar quadrotor example with data collection, model learning, and control design.
-This notebook contains a simplified learning scheme for the bEDMD method that is computationally faster but does not guarantee that the learned model is feedback linearizable.
-In the example given the unconstrained learning problem works well, and adding the non-singularity constraint does not improve performance.
+2. planar_quadrotor_learning_mpc.ipynb: Code containing planar quadrotor example with data collection, model learning, and control design.

-In addiiton to the executable Jupyter Notebooks, the repository contains HTML-files of the notebooks that present the code and results from running it without the need to set up the virtual environment and installing the required packages.

 ## macOS setup
 Set up virtual environment